CyanEngineer/PokemonRandomizer/README.md

 ### Linked list (history)?

 ### Other todos
-- Indeterminate issues
-  - Something with Politoed
-  - Something with Arbok
 - Arceus and Silvally types are only in pokemon_v2_pokemonformtypes (except for normal)
 - Handle missing images
 - Dream World doesn't have shinies